 Reduce your risk

-Your journey towards wellbeing is personal.
+Your journey toward wellbeing is personal.

 For some people, the journey may lead to abstinence or sobriety; for others it may not.
 No matter where you are on your path, there are ways of using substances that can be safer than others.